katherine-benjamin/ph-knotted-proteins/README.md

 It contains the data analysed in the paper, as well as the code used to generate those data and to produce the accompanying figures.

+## Pipeline

+Beginning from protein coordinate data obtained from KnotProt and the PDB, the computational pipeline applied in the paper is as follows.

+1. For each protein chain, add five linearly interpolated points between each successive pair of alpha carbon coordinates.
+2. Compute first persistent homology of the Viertoris-Rips complexes associated to these interpolated chains:

+    a) For trefoil-knotted chains, generate persistence diagrams with Ripser.

+    b) For AOTCase and OTCase chains, generate both persistence diagrams and corresponding representative homology generators with Eirene.

+3. Compute persistence landscapes from these persistence diagrams.
+4. Compute distance matrices on trefoil-knotted chains using Wasserstein and landscape distances, and generate two-dimensional Isomap embeddings from these.
+6. Perform statistical tests on landscapes corresponding to trefoil-knotted proteins.

+Steps 1 and 2 are standard, and we include the output.
+This repository contains the code required to complete the remaining steps.

 ## Data

 The repository contains four types of data.
 They are stored in the `data` subdirectory.